haskankaya/haskankaya.github.io/README.md

 # haskankaya.github.io
-This GitHub Pages repositoryis a quick way to host html files such as R notebooks.
+This GitHub Pages repository is a quick way to host html files such as R notebooks.

 Site root: https://haskankaya.github.io